-• Failure to relate the Neighbourhood Plan adequately to the Borough Council of King's Lynn and West Norfolk planning policies.
+- The use of imprecise language leading to ambiguity in Neighbourhood Planning policies that obscures the intentions of this Plan, or allows unintended interpretation. - Failure to relate the Neighbourhood Plan adequately to the Borough Council of King's Lynn and West Norfolk planning policies.